latest nhpb_banner 1__compressed2

 Charities, churches, and non-profits also offer assistance to families who need to get into low income housing or an apartment.
 There will be many different agencies out there, ranging from the Salvation Army to local churches, St. Vincent de Paul, community action agencies and others.
 Many of the apartment services are paid for by the United Way.
 The apartment rent may be paid for with a grant, or some non-profits offer loans or other forms of emergency financial assistance Find a list of security deposit and first months rent payment assistance.

-Transitional housing can be explored too. it is a multi-step process to finding a home.
+Transitional housing can be explored too.
+It is a multi-step process to finding a home.
 Often times if a client goes through a transitional housing program, at the end of the program that agency will help them find, and pay for, their own permanent home. it can help the homeless and low income that need an apartment.
 This is great for formerly homeless people, people fleeing domestic violence, immigrants, and former substance abusers among others.
 Get more details on applying for transitional housing.

 Tenants with an eviction on their record / credit reports can get help finding a home, apartment, or property to live in.
 In some cases financial help is provided as well or credit counseling to address the eviction.
 There are several government programs as well as charities that will provide people a second chance.
 Locate a list of second chance apartments that accept evictions.